GeoNode/django-osgeo-importer/README.md

 `pip install git+https://github.com/GeoNode/django-osgeo-importer.git`

+## Supported geodata formats

+* Shapefile
+* KML
+* GeoJSON
+* GeoTIFF
+* GeoPackage
+* CSV
+* NITF

+These formats are officially supported, meaning that we make a public commitment to maintain support for them, including testing and maintenance to ensure they keep working.
+In particular, we will not make any changes to dependencies (like supported GDAL versions) which endangers support for these officially supported formats.

 ## Settings
 * `OSGEO_IMPORTER`: The default Importer to use for uploads.
 * `OSGEO_INSPECTOR`: The default Inspector to use for uploads.